Today’s devotional comes from Mark D. Roberts: https://depree.org/god-of-the-impossible/

 Calendars and Upper Room

 New 2022 Calendars have arrived, graciously donated by Holcombe-Fisher.
-Also, the new Upper Room for January/February are also in.
+Also, the new Upper Room for January/February is also in.
 Please check the back table for these items.
 Extras will also be in the Church office.

 Leadership Council Meetings